-People from collectivist society seem to be more susceptible to group influence the people from individualist societies.
+People from collectivist society seem to be more susceptible to group influence than people from individualist societies.
 But, what we mean by collectivist and individualist societies?
-And, how is this important in business and for your career.
+And, how is this important in business and for your career?
 Why should you know this as entrepreneur and how is this influencing your success?

 Individualist and collectivist cultures and business environments

 University of Illinois scholar, Harry Triandis describes it this way: in an individualist culture is acceptable for a person to place more importance on personal goals than on collective goals, in collectivist cultures the opposite is true: it’s expected that a person will place more importance on the collective goals rather than the personal ones, like a career or a small business.